 In the 21st century, more and more people turn to healthier diets including the so-called superfoods.
-Drinking a spinach smoothie or eating a quinoa salad has become the norm these days, with influencers boasting about their miraculous benefits on their social media platforms.
+Drinking a spinach smoothie or eating a quinoa salad has become the norm these days.
+Influencers are boasting about their miraculous benefits on their social media platforms.
 Yet my favourite superfood is Bulgarian Yogurt.
 Known for its health benefits, yogurt is an important source of calcium for strong bones.
 In addition, it improves the digestive system and strengthens the immune system of the body.

 How did Japan fall in love with Bulgarian yogurt?

-According to one source, it all started when a representative of Meiji, a private Japanese company, visited the Bulgarian Pavilion at Osaka Expo in 1970.
-Later, in 1973, Meiji will launch their best-seller plain Bulgarian yogurt after acquiring the naming rights to the Bulgarian brand.
+According to one source, it all started when a representative of Meiji, a private Japanese company, visited the Bulgarian Pavilion at the Osaka Expo in 1970.
+Later, in 1973, Meiji launched their best-seller plain Bulgarian yogurt after acquiring the naming rights to the Bulgarian brand.
 It was also Japan’s first plain yogurt.
-These days the yogurt has reached a huge following with a massive 42% market share in Japan.
-It is the top yogurt brand in the country since 1996 and it is also licensed by their Ministry of Health.
+These days yogurt has reached a huge following with a massive 42% market share in Japan.
+It is the top yogurt brand in the country since 1996 and it is also licensed by the Ministry of Health.
 Meiji claims the flavour is authentic as it is derived from a genuine live culture brought from Bulgaria.
 Research conducted by the company found benefits to gut health and bowel movement.

 A perfect bowl of yogurt